Kyrgyzstan–Uzbekistan relations

-History

-Russian and Soviet rules
+Historical relations

 The Russians started their conquest in the middle of 19th century.
 During that era, the Russian Empire had mainly attacked Central Asian Emirates like Emirate of Bukhara or Khanate of Khiva.
 They also invaded the Qing's Kyrgyz territory and annexed them into Russian Turkestan.
 By settling the capital in the Uzbek city of Tashkent, the conflict between two peoples began to grow.
 But unlike the Tajik-Uzbek conflict, the Kyrgyz-Uzbek conflict emerged slower.
 The Russians referred Kyrgyzs are "nomadic" while Uzbeks are "sedentary".

-After the collapse of Russian Empire in 1917, Basmachi Revolt had emerged into a total Central Asian war.
-The Kyrgyzs and Uzbeks raised hands together and fight against Russian forces.
+After the collapse of Russian Empire in 1917, the Basmachi Revolt had emerged into a total Central Asian war.
+The Kyrgyzs and Uzbeks raised hands together and fought against Russian forces.
 Due to lack of skills and preparation, the Revolt soon failed and the Russians, now under Soviet Union rule, restored the order again.

 During World War II, many Caucasian peoples (Georgians, Azerbaijanis, Armenians, Circassians, etc.) were forced to exile.
 Many of them remained in Central Asia, from which mostly remain in Uzbekistan today.

 However, since the end of the war, conflicts between Kyrgyzs and Uzbeks began to emerge into a larger clash.
 In 1990, near the collapse of Soviet Union, Osh riots had happened, killing nearly 1000 people, mainly ethnic Kyrgyzs and Uzbeks.
 The clash began in June and ended in August, but found themselves an unprofitable aftermath.

-Transportation
+Political relations

+Kyrgyz–Uzbek political relations were further consolidated through the signing of the Treaty on the Junction Point of State Borders and the Khujand Declaration on Eternal Friendship on 31 March 2025.
+These agreements, reached at a trilateral summit with Tajikistan, emphasized mutual recognition of borders and commitments to peaceful cooperation.
+The symbolic inauguration of a stele at the tri-border point underscored a shared vision of stability and regional integration, reinforcing Kyrgyz–Uzbek efforts to resolve past border issues and enhance diplomatic engagement.

+Cultural relations

+On 24 February 2025, the Central Asian Football Association announced a historic bid between Kyrgyzstan, Tajikistan, and Uzbekistan to bring the Asian Cup to Central Asia for the first time.

+Economic relations

 In March 2018, Uzbekistan Railways began a new service, connecting Tashkent with Balykchy.